aerospike-examples/interactive-notebooks/README.md

 "shared nothing" architecture designed to reliably stores terabytes of data with automatic fail-over, replication and cross data-center synchronization.

 This repository provides a Docker container that has a working environment with Aerospike server, Java and Python client libraries, and Jupyter notebooks to illustrate the use of Aerospike APIs, features, and use cases.
 View the list of the notebooks [here](notebooks/README.md#notebooks).

+Visit this repo (https://github.com/aerospike-examples/interactive-notebooks) for Jupyter notebooks showing how Aerospike can be used in conjunction with Spark.

 Documentation for Aerospike is available at [https://aerospike.com/docs](https://aerospike.com/docs), and Docker Desktop installation at : [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/)